 More formalized organizational communication involves maintaining policies, forming procedures, and regulations that provide the support framework for the daily operation of the enterprise.
-Part of organizational communication comes as building the relationships necessary to accomplish the goals with internal organizations as well as external vendors and oversight entities.
+Part of organizational communication includes building the relationships necessary to accomplish the goals with internal organizations as well as external vendors and oversight entities.
 All the interaction creates a climate and culture at a business through shared values, attitudes, and methods.
-For management, it constitutes creating effective and efficient practices so directives get to the person it should.
+For management, it constitutes creating effective and efficient practices, so directives get to the person it should.
 As information becomes collected it then becomes used to coordinate activities to reach goals.

 How Field of Organizational Communication Began

 Rome and Greece started the process of organizational communication with the oral rhetoric traditions.
 As cultures developed from city states to governments, the need for communicating across a bureaucracy became necessary.
 Eastern scholars began to find ways to make information flow, maintain integrity, and increase the quality of the message as officials talked to each and to the people.
 In the 20th century, scholars began to study organizational structures, productivity, and organizational effectiveness as it related to organizational communication because of the industrial revolution.
 It correlated to receiving higher profit margins and maintaining efficiency.

 One of the first management consultants known as Follett studied message complexity, workers participating in organizations, and channel choices.
 Later Bernard placed communication at the center of the organizational process.
 For organizations to succeed, a certain level of interaction had to occur.
 In 1942 Alexander Heron wrote a book called “Sharing Information with Employees.”
 It outlined manager-employee communication.